MagicMirrorOrg/MagicMirror-Documentation/development/core-module-file.md

 If you want to use the original user's configured header, reference `this.data.header`.

-**NOTE:** If the user did not configure a default header, no header will be displayed and thus this method will not be called.
+**Note:** If the user did not configure a default header, no header will be displayed and thus this method will not be called.

 **Example:**